schollz/thirtythree/README.md

 A po-33 clone for norns+grid

+## motivation

+I love the po-33 and for a long time I've wanted something similar for norns (e.g. a micro-sampler/splicer + sequencer).
+I tried making something similar in [abacus](https://llllllll.co/t/abacus) but I didn't have a grid so the ux was very limited and ultimately gave me a bad flow. after making [amen](https://llllllll.co/t/amen) which is a great looper+fx for me, I realized that a lot of my work could be re-used to make a splicer+sequencer. instead of designing a ux from scratch like I did for abacus, I decided to just copy the ux from the po-33.
+I don't like copying when it comes to art - of which the po-33 might belong. but in this case I feel the po-33 is more instrument than art and I feel warranted to do the copy to have total and complete skill transferability between instruments.

 ### differences between thirtythree and the po-33

 - thirtythree is based in the norns which has higher sound quality (48khz, 24bit, stereo samples) if thats something you want.